16 Steps to Weaning your Baby + Healthy Baby Recipes

 5. While introducing any foods for the first time, watch out for any allergic reactions, like cough, cold or skin rashes.
 If these occur, discontinue that food immediately and consult your paediatrician.

 7. Feed your baby in an upright position.
+Be it a juice or a Banana Puree.
 This will prevent her from choking on foods.

 8. Try not to show any sort of dislike towards any food while feeding your baby as babies are good imitators and get influenced very easily.